germandilio/Greater-than-Tetris/README.md

 # Greater than Tetris
-Libraries: JDK 17, JavaFX, Apache Derby.
+Libraries: JDK 17, JavaFX, Apache Derby and JUnit 5.

 ## Client-server application based on Sockets.
 Server configuration should contain: